 Using Deep Learning for Automated Insurance Underwriting

 Today, there is another option for insurance companies to consider.
 Deep learning and transfer learning solve the scalability issue inherent in earlier machine learning models.
 A good deep learning model has been pre-trained on millions of documents.
 Because of this built-in extensive training, deep learning models cut the time it takes for a model to be trained for underwriting purposes by a huge amount.
-Rather than taking months or years, a deep learning model can be trained in a matter of days or weeks to provide highly accurate document understanding.
+Rather than taking months or years, a deep learning model can be trained in a matter of days or weeks to provide a highly accurate document understanding.

 Benefits of Deep Learning for Insurance Underwriting Automation